awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-verify.md

 ## Verifying a Domain<a name="channels-email-manage-verify-domain"></a>

-When you verify a domain, you're verifying all email addresses that are associated with that domain\.
+When you verify a domain, you verify all of the email addresses that are associated with that domain\.
 Therefore, you don't need to verify email addresses from that domain individually\.
-For example, if you verify the domain *example\.com*, you can send email from *user1@example\.com*, *user2@example\.com*, or any other address in the *example\.com* domain\.
+For example, if you verify the domain *example\.com*, you can send email from *carlos@example\.com*, *john@example\.com*, and any other address in the *example\.com* domain\.

-Before you can use Amazon Pinpoint to send emails from a domain, you must verify the domain to confirm that you own it, and to prevent others from using it\.
+Before you can use Amazon Pinpoint to send emails from a domain, you have to verify the domain to confirm that you own it, and to prevent others from using it\.

 **Note**
-In order to complete the verification process, you must be able to modify the DNS settings for the domain\.
-For more information about changing the DNS settings for your domain, see your hosting provider's documentation\.
+In order to complete the verification process, you have to modify the DNS settings for the domain\.
+For more information about changing the DNS settings for your domain, see the documentation for your DNS or web hosting provider\.

 **To verify a domain**

 1. Open the Amazon Pinpoint console at [https://console\.aws\.amazon\.com/pinpoint/](https://console.aws.amazon.com/pinpoint/)\.

 1. On the **Projects** page, choose the project that you want to verify the identity in\.

-**Note**
+1. In the navigation pane, under **Settings**, choose **Email**\.

-If you created the project in Mobile Hub, it appears in Amazon Pinpoint in lowercase letters, with all spaces removed, and with "\_MobileHub" added to the end of the name\.
-For example, if you created a project in Mobile Hub and named it "My New Project", it would appear in Amazon Pinpoint as "mynewproject\_MobileHub"\.
-If you create a project by using the API, the name isn't changed\.
+1. Next to **Channel settings**, choose **Edit**\.

-1. Choose **Settings**\.
+1. Under **Identity Type**, choose **Domain**, and then choose **New domain verification**\.

-1. On the **Channels** tab, under **Choose channels to enable**, choose **Email**\.
+1. For **Domain**, enter the domain that you want to verify\.

-1. Select the check box next to **Enable email channel**\.
+1. For **Default FROM address**, enter the email address that should be used to send email on this domain\.

-1. Under **To use email messaging provide either an email address or email domain to start verifying your credentials**, choose **Email domain**\.
+1. Choose **Verify domain**\.

-1. For **Email domain**, type the domain that you want to verify, and then choose **Verify**\.
-Make a note of the TXT record values that appear on the **Email domain verification** pop\-up\.
+1. Make a note of the record values under **TXT record for domain's DNS settings**\.

 1. Open the DNS configuration page for your email domain, and then add a new TXT record\.
 In the new TXT record, paste the **Name** and **Value** that you received in the previous step\.
 **Note**